 The developing world is somewhat different from the developed world.
 Low- and middle-income countries, or developing countries, may present a different pathway for plant-based and cell-based meat, which are the categories of food on which the Good Food Institute works.

-I have the privilege of following Bruce Friedrich [who spoke earlier at Global], the Good Food Institute’s executive director for the U.S. I'm going to quickly gloss over some of the same points he made.
+I have the privilege of following Bruce Friedrich [who spoke earlier at EA Global], the Good Food Institute’s executive director for the U.S. I'm going to quickly gloss over some of the same points he made.

 Our work at the Good Food Institute is primarily informed by one burning question: How are we going to feed 9.7 billion people by 2050 through systems that don't negatively impact climate change, scarce natural resources, biodiversity, food security, and a great many other cause areas that matter to members of the effective altruism (EA) community?